A Data-driven, Falsification-based Model of Human Driver Behavior: Problem Formulation

 \subsection{Overview of Real-World Driving Data}

 The human driving data were collected from the Safety Pilot Model Deployment (SPMD), a large-scale connected vehicle study conducted in the Ann Arbor, MI area \cite{Bezzina2014}.
-It contains records on the driving patterns and behaviors of 2,842 equipped vehicles in Michigan.
-For this project, 556 eastbound trajectories from three weeks in 2014 were extracted from the database and synchronized with V2X communication units installed at the Fuller-Bonisteel intersection (map available at: \url{https://www.google.com/maps/@42.2873631,-83.7196829,19z}).
+For this work, 556 eastbound trajectories from three weeks in 2014 were extracted from instrumented vehicles and synchronized with V2X communication units installed at the Fuller-Bonisteel intersection (map available at: \url{https://www.google.com/maps/@42.2873631,-83.7196829,19z}).
+Note that the extracted data were selected only on the premises of data integrity, i.e. no further screening criteria were applied.